PacificBiosciences/apps-scripts/FALCONAssemblyTools/README.md

-# Scripts for manipulating FALCON and FALCON-Unzip Assemblies
+# SCRIPTS FOR MANIPULATING FALCON AND FALCON-UNZIP ASSEMBLIES

 ## Split Primary Contigs and Haplotigs into Separate Fasta Files